David Ellefson: Second tenure with Megadeth and departure (2010–2021)

 In 2018, it was announced that Ellefson had begun work on More Life with Deth, the follow-up to his 2013 memoir My Life with Deth, to be co-written with Ellefson's business partner, and frequent collaborator, Thom Hazaert.
 The book was released on July 16, 2019, by UK based Jawbone Press, and features contributions from Alice Cooper, K.K.
 Downing of Judas Priest, Dan Donegan of Disturbed, Brian Welch of Korn, Mark Slaughter, Ron Keel, Jason McMaster of Dangerous Toys, Frank Bello of Anthrax, Chris Adler (Lamb of God, ex-Megadeth), Mark Tremonti of Creed and Alter Bridge, Kiko Loureiro and Dirk Verbeuren of Megadeth, actor Kristian Nairn (Game of Thrones), and more, plus a foreword by My Life with Deth co-author, and Bass Player Magazine editor Joel McIver.

 In late 2018, he confirmed he was considered for the role of Metallica bassist twice: in 1986, after Cliff Burton was killed in a bus accident, and again in 2002 when bassist Jason Newsted left the band a year earlier.
 He was not included in the documentary Metallica: Some Kind of Monster showing musicians auditioning for the band, however, and after Newsted's departure the position was ultimately filled by Robert Trujillo (former Suicidal Tendencies, Infectious Grooves and Ozzy Osbourne).
 In 2019, Ellefson said since he rejoined Megadeth, he is a salaried member as opposed to being an "equal owner" with Mustaine in order to retain their friendship.

-In 2019 Ellefson was inducted into the Metal Hall of Fame, he has since joined the Hall of Fames board of directors.
+In 2018 Ellefson was inducted into the Iowa Rock 'n' Roll Hall of Fame.
+The following year in 2019 he was inducted into the Metal Hall of Fame, he has since joined the Hall of Fames board of directors.

 On May 24, 2021, Dave Mustaine released a statement on behalf of the band that David Ellefson had once again parted ways with Megadeth, following allegations of sexual misconduct with an underage fan.
 Ellefson denied any wrongdoing, and the other party denied being underage and said explicit videos were released without her consent.
 On June 17, 2021, Dave Mustaine announced in his weekly Gimme Radio show that he intended to hire a new bassist to rerecord Ellefson's bass tracks for Megadeth's 2022 album The Sick, the Dying... and the Dead!
 Ellefson's parts were overdubbed by Steve Di Giorgio of Testament.
 Former Megadeth bassist James LoMenzo, who Ellefson replaced in 2010, would rejoin Megadeth in 2022 as Ellefson's full-time replacement.